 The Arizona Commission on Judicial Conduct was created in 1970 when Arizona voters approved Article 6.1 of the state constitution.
 The new article, which was subsequently amended in 1988, established the commission as an independent state agency responsible for investigating complaints against justices and judges on the supreme court, court of appeals, superior court, and justice and municipal courts.

 Judicial conduct commissions exist in every state and are responsible for overseeing the ethical conduct of judges.
 As a forum for citizens with complaints against judges, judicial conduct commissions help maintain the balance between judicial independence and public accountability and serve to strengthen the judiciary by encouraging judges to maintain high standards of professional and personal conduct.

 Arizona Commission on Judicial Conduct

 The Arizona Commission on Judicial Conduct (commission) consists of eleven members with diverse backgrounds who serve six-year terms.
 Six judge members are appointed by the supreme court: two from the court of appeals, two from the superior court, one from a justice court, and one from a municipal court.
 Two attorney members are appointed by the board of governors of the State Bar of Arizona.
 Three public members, who cannot be attorneys or active or retired judges, are appointed by the governor and confirmed by the state senate.

 Commission members are not compensated for their work but may receive authorized travel allowances and reimbursement of other expenses.
 The commission meets regularly during the year and is supported by a professional staff located in the State Courts Building in Phoenix.
 Although the commission operates independently, it is housed within the judicial branch of government and its rules must be approved by the supreme court.
 The commission's budget is appropriated by the state legislature.
-In Fiscal Year 2013 (July 1, 2012 to June 30, 2013), the commission’s total expenditures were approximately $509,000.
+For Fiscal Year 2016 (ending June 30, 2016), the commission's budget is $505,000.

 The commission has jurisdiction over all Arizona judges, court commissioners, hearing officers, referees and other judicial officers who perform judicial functions.
 It does not have jurisdiction over court employees, administrative law judges or federal judges.